More iPhones are being ditched for Android phones, a report says

-Fewer iPhone owners are trading in their old handset for a new Apple phone, according to a report by BankMyCell, a site that lets you sell your used phone and upgrade to a new one.
-BankMyCell collected data from over 38,000 people during valuation and trade-in since Oct.
-2018 to track Apple brand loyalty during the upgrade cycle.
-It found iPhone retention was down 15.2% compared to Mar.
-2018.
+Fewer iPhone owners are trading in their old handset for a new Apple phone, according to a report by BankMyCell.
+The company which lets you sell your used phone and upgrade to a new one, collected data from over 38,000 people trading in their phones since October through June to track Apple brand loyalty during the upgrade cycle.
+It found that 18.1% of iPhone owners were trading in their phone for a Samsung device in June, the highest level it's been in the study.

-Samsung loyalty was higher, BankMyCell said, with 26% of people trading in their iPhone X moving onto another brand while just 7.7% of Galaxy S9 users switched over to an iPhone and 92.3% remained on the Android operating system.
+Samsung loyalty was higher, BankMyCell said.
+Just 7.7% of Galaxy S9 users switched over to an iPhone and 92.3% remained on the Android operating system.
+In comparison, 26% of people trading in their iPhone X moving onto another brand.

-In June 2019, 18% of iPhone trade-ins switched to a Samsung phone, it said.

-Using data from other companies to complement its own findings, BankMyCell said iPhone loyalty is at its lowest since 2011, sitting at 73% compared to the all-time high of 92% in 2017.
+These numbers more point to a trend that reflect the overall picture of Apple or Samsung loyalty.
+BankMyCell is basing its data from people who use its service, and readily acknowledges that they don't represent overall sales, which include auction sites, carrier stores and Apple itself.

 Apple didn't immediately respond to a request for comment.

-Earlier Wednesday, Kantar reported that during the quarter to June 2019, iOS accounted for 36% of phone sales in the US, down 2.4 percent from the same quarter last year.
+Earlier Wednesday, Kantar reported that during the quarter ending in June 2019, iOS-based devices accounted for 36% of phone sales in the US, down 2.4 percent from the same quarter last year.
 Android phone sales were up 2.5% to 61% of all sales.

 Gartner also reported phone shipments are seeing their worst decline ever, estimating that global shipments will fall by 68 million devices this year.